amirongit/notecode/algebra1FullCourse.md

 ordered pairs: pair of terms (components) within parentheses in the form of `(x, y)`.<br>
 cartesian coordinate systems (the cartesian chart)
-- they are combinations of two perpendicular line numbers
+- combinations of two perpendicular line numbers
-- their horizontal line number is called x-axis
+- horizontal line number is called x-axis
-- their vertical line number is called y-axis
+- vertical line number is called y-axis
-- intersection of their axes is called origin point
+- intersection of axes is called origin point

 ordered pairs can be represented on cartesian charts with their corresponding components.